Ionuț Radu: Return to Inter Milan

+Various loans

 On 8 July 2022, Radu joined Cremonese on a season-long loan.
 On 25 January 2023, he moved on a new loan to Auxerre in France.

+On 27 July 2023, Premier League side Bournemouth announced the signing of Radu from Inter on a season long-loan, with a future option to make the move permanent.

+Venezia

+On 3 February 2025, Radu joined Serie A club Venezia on a five-month contract.
+Since debuting on 9 February after first-choice Filip Stanković's season ending injury, he kept four clean sheets and won three consecutive player-of-the-match awards.

+Celta Vigo

+On 9 June 2025, La Liga club Celta Vigo announced the signing of Radu on a contract for the next four seasons.

 International career

 Radu is a former Romania youth international at under-21 level, featuring for the side in the 2019 UEFA European Championship qualifiers.
 He made his debut on 13 June 2017, in a 2–0 away win over Liechtenstein.
 Radu captained both of the group matches in September 2018, saving a penalty to preserve a win against Portugal and keeping a clean sheet in a victory over Bosnia and Herzegovina.
 The following month, Tricolorii mici finished on top of the group and qualified for the final tournament.

 In May 2019, Radu was called up to the Romania senior squad for the approaching UEFA Euro 2020 qualifiers against Norway and Malta, but was not handed his full debut.
 In June, he started in all three group fixtures of the UEFA Under-21 Euro in Italy, keeping a clean sheet in a draw against France which secured the first place for his nation.
 Romania were eventually eliminated by defending champions Germany in the semi-finals, after a 4–2 loss.